 Upon your arrival your agent should help you with a registration at your public office, obtaining a tax number, changing your driving license.
 All the bureaucratic issues might take up to a couple of days.
 As your company most likely would need you in your new office straight away, it’s advised you talk to your employer and plan in these days off.

 You relocation agent will handle all the utility registration, bank account opening, internet connection.
 Make sure you let your consultant know, what are your expectations regarding all the contracts.
 If you would like to register for green energy, let him know that!

-Another important step in your smooth relocation is attending a cultural training and signing up for languange lessons.
-Although it might seems in the beginning as an extra work, it’s worth investing your time in.
+Another important step in your smooth relocation is attending a cultural training and signing up for language lessons.
+Although it might seem in the beginning as an extra work, it’s worth investing your time in.